librariandad/test/doc/Config.md

     * [Validation](#Validation)

 ### Overview
-The `config.json` file contains the configurations for the Medlib\Parser package.
+The `config.json` file contains the configurations for the OUWBMedlib\Parser package.
 By default, the package looks for this file in the `src/parser` directory*.
 An [example file](../src/config.json.example) is provided within the `src/parser` directory, and should be renamed to `config.json` once you have entered your